nmaguiar/openaf-docs/docs/reference/ow_ch.md

 __ow.ch.utils.getMirrorSubscriber(aTargetCh, aFunc) : Function__

 ````
-Returns a channel subscriber function that will mirror any changes to aTargetCh if aFunc returns true when invoked with the key being changed.
+Returns a channel subscriber function that will mirror any changes to aTargetCh if aFunc(key, op) returns true when invoked with the key being changed and the corresponding operation.
 ````
 ### ow.ch.utils.getStatsProxyFunction